Financial companies choose how they

 Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.

-Nonaffiliates we share with can include lending institutions such as GM Financial, Santander, their direct and indirect affiliates, as well as other consumer finance companies; financial service providers including insurance companies and motor vehicle dealers and their lending partners; nonfinancial companies such as retailers, aftermarket product providers, co-branded partners, direct marketers, and advertisers.
+Nonaffiliates we share with can include lending institutions such as Santander, their direct and indirect affiliates, as well as other consumer finance companies; financial service providers including insurance companies and motor vehicle dealers and their lending partners; nonfinancial companies such as retailers, aftermarket product providers, co-branded partners, direct marketers, and advertisers.

 A formal agreement between non-affiliated financial and nonfinancial companies that together market products or services to you.